JoshiCodes/NewLabyAPI/README.md

 - [PlayerSubtitle](#subtitles)

 ### InputPrompt
-You can send an InputPrompt to the client, which will ask the player for an input.
+You can send an InputPrompt to the client, which will ask the player for an input. <br>
 [More Information on the LabyMod Docs](https://docs.labymod.net/pages/server/minecraft/input_prompt/)
 ````java
 // ID (int, unique for each player), Message (String, shown to the player), Value (String, default value), Placeholder (String, placeholder)